ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	## 31014       1
 	## 31015       1

-R uses the value `NA` to signal when data is missing so we'll need to replace all of the `'-'`'s in the source data set with `NA` values to ensure the sane functionality of many of the functions we'll be using.
+R uses the value `NA` to signal when data is missing so we'll need to replace all of the `'-'`'s in the source data set with `NA` values to ensure the proper functionality of many of the functions we'll be using.
+(We're at about `In [13]` on the CS iPython notebook for folks keeping both of them up.)

 	:::SLexer
-	mdl.df[mdl.df == "-"] = NA
+	mdl.df[mdl.df == "-"] <- NA

-That will initially let us use `complete.cases()` to remove all incomplete records.
+That will initially let us use `complete.cases()` to remove all incomplete records from our data set.

 	:::SLexer
 	mdl.df <- mdl.df[complete.cases(mdl.df),]